 “Come see Tony’s mini pigs ham it up at The Comedy Barn,” Fee said.
 “These pigs can even check the mail!”
-Pig stars Boris Bacon and Jessie Ham perform comedy, do flag rising, hurdle jumping, mail checking, ball playing, bell ringing, pig waltzing and they even roll out the red carpet!
+Pig stars Boris Bacon and Jessie Ham perform comedy, do flag rising, hurdle jumping, mail checking, ball playing, bell ringing and pig waltzing, and they even roll out the red carpet!

-Ten high diving housecats all perform in a comedy routine.
-They jump through hoops, zig zag, do a high step routine, an Olympic pole balance, an upside down walk, super jumps, and they even do a high diving stunt.
+Ten high diving domestic housecats all perform in a comedy routine.
+They jump through hoops, zig zag, do a high step routine, balance on an Olympic pole, upside-down walk, do super jumps, and they even do a high diving stunt.

-“Is it a dogs world?”
-Fee said.
-“New at the Comedy Barn is an all-new Comedy Barn Canine act where the dogs do hurdle jumps and barrel rolls, they roll over, they do a hind leg stand and they even jump rope.
-One dog thinks he is a pig and he shows the pigs how to perform.”
+Fee said, “Also starring in The Amazing Animals show at The Comedy Barn Theater is a Comedy Barn Canine act where the dogs do hurdle jumps and barrel rolls, they roll over, they do a hind leg stand and they even jump rope.”

-Charlie the communicating mini-donkey is another part of King’s amazing animal act.
+Charlie the communicating mini-donkey is another part of “The Amazing Animals” ™ show.
 “Charlie is the only donkey in Pigeon Forge who understands humans,” Fee said.
 “The audience can watch him shake his head yes or no to their questions.
-He can also add, subtract, and even guess people’s age.
+He can also add, subtract and even guess people’s age.

+“This show also has trained birds,” said Fee.
 “Come see birds flying through rings right over your head,” Fee said.
-Eight parrots have flown into The Comedy Barn©.
-“The parrots do everything,” Fee said.
-“They do comedy, skate, ride scooters and bicycles, go through roman rings, perform on the high wire, dance, pull carts, see-saw, do foot juggling, fly through rings and many other feats.”
+“They also do comedy, skate, ride scooters and bicycles, perform on the high wire, dance, pull carts, see-saw, do foot juggling, fly through rings and many other feats.”